windows

 DPAPI (Data Protection API) è il meccanismo nativo di Windows per cifrare password, token e segreti legati all’identità dell’utente.
 Browser, Credential Manager, applicazioni di terze parti — tutto passa da qui.

 Durante un pentest AD è una delle fonti di credenziali più sottovalutate.
-Spesso trovi hash crackati, pass-the-hash, Kerberoasting — e intanto le password in chiaro sono lì, cifrate con DPAPI, che nessuno ha guardato.
+Spesso ci si concentra su hash crackati, pass-the-hash, Kerberoasting — e intanto le password in chiaro sono lì, cifrate con DPAPI, che nessuno ha guardato.

-Questa guida è operativa: ogni concetto ha il comando corrispondente.
+Questa guida è operativa: ogni concetto ha il comando corrispondente, verificato e testato.

-Come funziona DPAPI — Dal blob alla password #
+Come funziona DPAPI — Il flusso completo #

 text